Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/10_Support.md

 This implies that your colleagues may have run in the same problem and may already have a solution, or they didn't even experience it as a problem and know how to do it.
 So talk to your colleagues first.

-Support teams are not meant to deal with your team communication problems.
+Support teams are not meant to deal with your team's communication problems.
 There is nothing worse than having the same question asked multiple times from different people in the same project.
 As a project does not have a dedicated support engineer, the second time a question is asked it may land at a different person in the support team so that it is not recognized that the question has been asked